A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Experiments

 We then disable the fusion network, and \textit{switch NLPD to three other objective functions}: mean absolution error (MAE), SSIM~\cite{wang2004image}, and TMQI~\cite{yeganeh2012objective}, while fixing the tone mapping network architecture.
 Fig.~\ref{fig:optimization} shows the optimization results, which are optimal under their respective objectives.
 As can be seen, the NLPD-optimized image better preserves structures outside the window with few artifacts.
 Qualitatively, we find these results consistent across a wide range of HDR scenes.

-In our experiments, we set the luminance range of $S_\mathrm{max}$ to be $[10^3,10^7]$ $\rm cd/m^2$ for photometric calibration, which covers the maximum luminances of most challenging HDR scenes\footnote{For example, a luminance of $10^7$ $\rm cd/m^2$ corresponds to the filament of a clear incandescent lamp.
+During the self-calibration of PS-TMO, we sample $K=5$ maximum luminances uniformly (in the logarithmic scale) from the range of $[10^3, 10^7]$ $\rm cd/m^2$, which covers the maximum luminances of most challenging HDR scenes\footnote{For example, a luminance of $10^7$ $\rm cd/m^2$ corresponds to the filament of a clear incandescent lamp.
 See \url{https://en.wikipedia.org/wiki/Orders_of_magnitude_(luminance)} for more information.}.
-Here, we compare the tone mapping results calibrated by three different maximum luminance ranges - $[10^{3},10^{5}]$, $[10^{3}, 10^{6}]$, and $[10^{3}, 10^{7}]$ $\rm cd/m^2$.
+Here we fix $K$ and compare the tone mapping results self-calibrated by three different maximum luminance ranges - $[10^{3}, 10^{5}]$, $[10^{3},10^{6}]$, and $[10^{3},10^{7}]$ $\rm cd/m^2$.
 The results are shown in Fig.~\ref{fig:range}, where we find that the ``Arched Roof'' scene with a higher dynamic range benefits from a higher $S_\mathrm{max}$, and the tone-mapped image is well-saturated and more detailed.
-For the ``Outer Wall'' with a lower dynamic range, the tone mapping result is relatively insensitive to the setting of $S_\mathrm{max}$.
-To make our method more widely applicable, it is preferred to work with a wider maximum luminance range, and let the fusion network decide which pseudo-exposures to rely on (see Fig.~\ref{fig:fusion}).
+For the ``Road'' with a lower dynamic range, the tone mapping result is relatively insensitive to the setting of $S_\mathrm{max}$.
+To make PS-TMO more widely applicable, it is preferred to work with a wider maximum luminance range, and let the fusion network decide which pseudo-exposures to rely on (see Fig.~\ref{fig:fusion}).

-We last probe the robustness of the fusion network by varying the length of the pseudo-multi-exposure image stack.
-Specifically, we generate four image stacks consisting of three, five, seven, and nine pseudo-multi-exposure images, respectively.
-The maximum luminances used for calibration are all sampled uniformly from $[10^{3}, 10^{7}]$ $\rm cd/m^{2}$ in the logarithmic scale.
+We next fix the maximum luminance range to $[10^3, 10^7]$ $\rm cd/m^2$ during self-calibration, and vary $K$, \textit{the length of the pseudo-multi-exposure image stack}, to probe the robustness of PS-TMO.
+We generate three image stacks consisting of three, five, and seven pseudo-multi-exposure images, respectively.
 The results are shown in Fig.~\ref{fig:exp_num}, where we observe that although TMQI and NLPD improve slightly with the length of the image stack, such improvements are barely noticeable by the human eye.

+We last analyze the color saturation parameter $\rho$ in Eq.~\eqref{eq:color1} of PS-TMO, which can be adapted for different subjective preferences.
+We compare the tone mapping results with $\rho\in\{0.4, 0.6, 0.8\}$ in Fig.~\ref{fig:saturation}, from which it is clear that a higher $\rho$ leads to a more color-saturated image.
+Empirically, we find that the default setting of $\rho=0.6$ works well across a variety of HDR scenes.